 Powerhouse Roaring 20s

-In July 1955, after the hotel was sold during a bankruptcy sale, only the Del Mar Plunge and the Powerhouse remained unsold.
-It was not until 1958 that the powerhouse found an owner and was turned into a nightclub.
-The Powerhouse Roaring 20s, featured waitresses dressed as flappers, and waiters and bartenders in derbies and vests.
-The night club opened October 1958 and then closed in 1962.
+In July 1955, after the hotel was sold during a bankruptcy sale, only the Del Mar Plunge and the Powerhouse remained.
+Three years later, the Powerhouse found a new owner and was transformed into a nightclub.
+The Powerhouse Roaring 20s featured waitresses dressed as flappers, and waiters and bartenders in derbies and vests.
+The nightclub remained in operation from October 1958 to 1962.

 Desalination Water Plant

-In 1983, the Powerhouse and the surrounding park areas were purchased by the city and a 17-year effort culminated in the creation of the Powerhouse Community Center.
-The 2000 Orchid Award winning design for Historic Preservation led the San Diego Architectural Foundation to say:
+In 1983, the Powerhouse and the surrounding park areas were purchased by the City of Del Mar and a 17-year effort culminated in the creation of the Powerhouse Community Center.
+The intent to establish a functional community building in keeping with the natural beauty of Del Mar and its coastline was achieved.
+Cascading stone staircases, trellis-covered verandas, and entrancingly-framed views awarded the Powerhouse the San Diego Architectural Foundation’s Orchid Award for Design in the year 2000.